Hodge Conjecture: Evening Event

 In 2022, a Germany-wide event series "The 7 Greatest Adventures in Mathematics" is being held.
 The series covers the so-called Millennium Problems, which are seen as the seven central, still existent problems in mathematics.
 The Clay Mathematics Institute published them in 2000, and with one exception - the Poincaré conjecture - they remain unsolved to this day.

-On September 22, a public event on the "Hodge Conjecture" will be held in Munich at the Residence.
-It is organized by the Department of Mathematics of the Technical University of Munich.
-We will organize an evening program with two talks, a poster and models exhibition, live music and drinks.
-Admission is free.
+On September 22, a public event on the "Hodge Conjecture" was held in Munich at the Residence.
+It was organized by the Department of Mathematics of the Technical University of Munich as an evening program with two talks, a poster and models exhibition, live music and drinks.
+The recordings of the events can be found below.

 Posters and Models Exhibition